 - The above statement on tuition does not apply to students who maintain their eligibility until they complete all requirements for the degree.
 In such cases, the student is not responsible for any portion of tuition for the semester.

-- If the qualifying assistantship or fellowship appointment does not run for at least 30 days beyond the first day of class, no tuition benefits will be paid.
+- If the qualifying assistantship or fellowship appointment should extend for at least 15 weeks of the semester or no tuition benefits will be paid.